-No grains, but a little feta never hurt anyone
+No refined grains, but a little feta never hurt anyone

 In the world of yoga, modifying a difficult pose to suit your body’s needs is the sign of an advanced yogi.

 In our view, the same can be said for the Paleo diet.
 Although it works for some, there are quite a few foods that are off limits.
 Now, if a digestive issue requires the total avoidance of some harder to digest plant foods, then so be it.
 Some people need to stay in this camp for the long haul.
 However, we find that the more common scenario are food sensitivities to a specific type of food, but not all of them across the board.
 Against this backdrop, we introduce the Modified Paleo diet.

 This is not the Paleo diet of the blogosphere!
 Modified Paleo, while following a low glycemic, low sugar diet with a larger portion of macronutrient ratios devoted to healthy fats, can also count beans and high quality dairy products as a staple.
 The ability to incorporate high quality dairy into their diets, at least from a lactose intolerance standpoint, gives Modified paleo dieters a bit more wiggle room than their Paleo Plus brothers and sisters.
 Absence of lactose intolerance is not a guarantee of success with dairy, but nutrient rich foods like kefir and low sugar yogurts from grass fed sheep and goats can work with this diet.
 The addition of beans allows Modified Paleo genotypes the ability to get a chunk of their protein from plant sources as well.

 Perhaps the hallmark of Paleo diets is an opposition to grains, and while Modified Paleo can add in low sugar pseudo grains, like properly prepared buckwheat and quinoa, they will largely want to stay grain free.
 These diet types are not well suited to refined grain and flour products as it’s more likely their blood sugar will stay elevated after eating meals centered around these foods.